rishabhjainfinal/ecell-startup-expo/README.md

     - [x] setup authentication for the admin with credential pages
     - [x] add pages to login
     - [x] add index pages
-- [ ] create folder structure for the project
+- [x] create folder structure for the project
+- [ ] add api routes for data fetching and passing
+- [ ] add middleware setting for authencation only
+- [ ] add zod for schema validation

 <!-- create user and add their perpective user git id  -->